temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 tags: [TypeScript, SDK]
 last_update:
   date: 2021-10-01
-title: TypeScript Workflow APIs Tutorial with a Subscription Example
+title: Build a subscription workflow with Temporal and TypeScript
 description: In this tutorial, we will tour all of the Workflow APIs you should know, primarily Signals, Queries, `condition`, and `sleep`, by building a realistic monthly subscription payments workflow that can be canceled and changed while it runs.
 ---